Multi-Backend Acceleration Design Spec¶

 CudaVectorOps(cuBLAS + custom kernels) and dispatch header - Implement

-CudaGriddingkernels (translate from Metal/OpenACC kernels) - Implement
+CudaGriddingkernels (translate from Metal kernels + CPU gridding code) - Implement

 CudaDFTkernels - Wire